Neutrino masses, anomalous magnetic moments and dark matter with vector-like fermions and an inert scalar doublet: Anomalous magnetic moments and cLFV decays

 However, it should be noted that the third rows in both $\yeL$ and $\ylE$ are redundant for determining $\Delta a_{e}$ and $\Delta a_{\mu}$.
 Therefore, in order to ensure vanishing of Br($\tau \to e \gamma$) and Br($\tau \to \mu \gamma$), we can assume them to be zero.
 Consequently, $\Delta a_{\tau}$ is zero too and instead of Eq.~\ref{eqn:CLR_3x3}, we only need to solve the $2\times 2$ equation, \beq \lfb \frac{\lambda_3 v^2 \chi_E}{32 \pi^2 m_{\phi_S}^4} \rfb ~\yeL^{2\times 2} ~{\cal Z} ~\lfb \ylE^{2\times 2}\rfb^{\dagger} \approx {\rm diag}\lfb -\frac{\Delta a_{e}}{2m_e},~-\frac{\Delta a_{\mu}}{2m_\mu}\rfb, \eeq where $\ylE^{2\times 2}$ and $\yeL^{2\times 2}$ are the $2\times 2$ submatrices of $\ylE$ and $\yeL$, respectively, comprising elements ${\ylE}^{i\alpha}$ and ${\yeL}^{i\alpha}$ where $i,\alpha=1,2$.
 Note that ${\cal Z}$ is a $2\times 2$ matrix which is a function of the matrices $\zRE$ and $\zLE$.
 Rearranging, we may write, \beq {\yeL^{2\times 2}}=\lfb\frac{32\pi^2 m_{\phi_s}^4}{\lambda_3 v^2 {\chi}_E}\rfb {\rm diag}\lfb -\frac{\Delta a_{e}}{2m_e},~-\frac{\Delta a_{\mu}}{2m_\mu} \rfb \times \lfb{\ylE^{2\times 2}}^{\dagger}\rfb^{-1} \times {\cal Z}^{-1}. \eeq

 We next specify the textures of the matrices $\ylE$, $\zRE$, $\zLE$ and $\zLN$.
-These are motivated to minimise the LFV branching ratios that may arise from the off-diagonal elements of different contributions to $A^{L(R)}$, as in Eq.~\ref{eqn:AL_simp}.
+These are motivated to minimise the cLFV branching ratios that may arise from the off-diagonal elements of different contributions to $A^{L(R)}$, as in Eq.~\ref{eqn:AL_simp}.

 \begin{itemize} \item The off-diagonal elements of $C^{RR}$ can be suppressed if $\zRE$ is unitary and $\ylE \ylE^\dagger$ is diagonal.
 This leads to the following most general textures for $\zRE$ and $\ylE$ {\em viz.,} \beq \zRE = \xi_{\zRE} \lfb { } \rfb, \eeq where $\xi_{\zRE}$ is in general complex and $\delta_{\zRE}^{ij}$ are real, subjected to $\delta_{\zRE}^{11}+\delta_{\zRE}^{22}-\delta_{\zRE}^{12}-\delta_{\zRE}^{21}=0$, and, \bea \ylE&=& \lfb { } \rfb, \eea where $\xi_{lE}$, $\eta_{lE}$ are in general complex and $\delta_{lE}^{ij}$ are real, subjected to $\delta_{lE}^{11}+\delta_{lE}^{22}-\delta_{lE}^{12}-\delta_{lE}^{21}=0$. \item The off-diagonal elements of $C^{LL}$ can be suppressed if $\zLE$ is unitary and $\yeL \yeL^\dagger$ is diagonal.
 We assume $\zLE=\zRE$ so that $\zLE$ is unitary too.
 Although we do not have the freedom to choose $\yeL$ since it is already determined from Eq.~\ref{eqn:yeL_2x2} in terms of $\zLE,~\zRE$ and $\ylE$, the choice of $\ylE$ in Eq.~\ref{eqn:ylE} and unitary $\zRE,\zLE$ ensure that $\yeL \yeL^\dagger$ is diagonal (see Appendix~\ref{app:yeLyeLd}).